 Forget what people say about birthdays.
 They’re not about growing up, or celebrating another year of life, or even about emotionally manipulating everyone you know into buying you presents.
 No, birthdays are really about drinking.
 On which other day are you allowed to regress into a tipsy toddler while your mates continue to buy you cocktails like you’re a socialite?
 That’s why you’ve got to make the most of it and pick the right place, safe in the knowledge that your table is booked and that none of that precious party time is wasted in a queue.
-From a prohibition-style Soho speakeasy to a cool mezcal bar in Dalston that just so happens to serve our favourite margarita in London, these are the bars you should book for your birthday.
-We hope you have a great night.
+From a prohibition-style Soho speakeasy to a cool mezcal bar in Dalston that just so happens to serve one of London’s best margaritas, these are the bars you should book for your birthday.

 In case you’re looking for a birthday dinner, we’ve got a guide for that too.

 If you want to spend your birthday looking fabulous while drinking fabulous things with fabulous people in a truly fabulous setting—The Coral Room got the memo.
 The bar’s inside The Bloomsbury Hotel on Great Russell Street and they can make absolutely anything you ask for with confidence and finesse.
 Cocktails are pricey, but it’s entirely worth it for a drink that feels less like a beverage and more like a totally unforgettable experience.

 The Exhibit serves feelgood summer energy via nutty mai tais and a very charming terrace and roof garden.
 The Balham spot has a long drinks list that covers everything from pints to pornstar martinis, and for a fun birthday one-two punch you can combine drinks on their terrace with a film in their upstairs cinema room.
 Oh, and don’t panic if it predictably starts raining—there’s plenty of seating inside and, importantly, a massive fish tank.
 Snazzy.